InfernalWraith/Command-Lists/Go.md

 ```

-### Console commands
+## CLI commands
-Here are some essential console commands when working with Go:
+Here are some essential CLI commands when working with Go:
 - `go` - Lists available commands
-- `go build` - Compiles files
+- `go build` - Compiles packages and dependencies
 - `go run` - Compiles and executes files
-- `go fmt` - Formats all the code in each file in the current directory
+- `go fmt` - Formats all the code in each file in the current directory - This means you don't have to worry about code formatting, just make sure to invoke it for the changed files before pushing
-- `go install` - Compiles and "installs" a package
+- `go install` - Compiles and installs a package and its dependencies
-- `go get` - Downloads the raw source code of someone else's package
+- `go get` - Downloads the raw source code of someone else's package, as well as its dependencies
 - `go test` - Runs any tests associated with the current project

 ## Variables and functions